B2B SaaS Blog Design: Building a Revenue-Generating Blog

 Building trust is always important, even when it comes to content.

-By adding an author bio above the fold, you’re able to build trust using a photo and even quick author bio that created the content and to position them as an expert on the given topic.
+By adding an author bio above the fold, you’re able to build trust by putting a face to a name and position the author as an expert on a given topic based on their title and credentials.

 Here’s a great example